scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 .. topic:: **Exercise: Fancy Indexing**
     :class: green

-    * Again verify the fany indexing showen in the diagram above.
+    * Again, verify the fancy indexing shown in the diagram above.
     * Use fancy indexing on the left and array creation on the right to assign values from a smaller array to a larger array.